-- Using a smaller amount of ultra-high phenol olive oil will not provide enough of the essential oleic acid and Vitamin E. You need enough of all 3 chemicals to get the full benefit of EVOO.
+- A smaller amount of ultra-high phenol olive oil will not provide enough of the essential oleic acid and Vitamin E. You need enough of all three chemicals to get the full benefit of EVOO.

 - Fresh oil is always better.
-Phenols naturally decline overtime when in storage.
-Take caution with oils that are over 18 months old from harvest date.
+Phenols naturally decline over time when in storage.
+Take caution with oils over 18 months old from the harvest date.

 - Do not spend too much money on olive oil.
-The high cost of high phenol EVOO is not worth the money if you are consuming olive oil to maintain your health.
+The high cost of high phenol EVOO is not worth the money if you consume olive oil to maintain your health.

 - High phenol EVOO generally has a very strong flavor.
 You or your family may not like it.

 - Buy COOC-certified EVOO if available.
-Their laboratory testing of oil provides a high level of trust that the oil you are providing your family is of high quality.
+Their laboratory testing of oil provides a high level of trust that the oil you provide your family is of high quality.

 - If COOC-certified oil is not available, buy oils from local growers who are willing to list the phenol counts on their websites.

-I am an internal medicine physician (D.O.) trained at UCLA and my Internal Medicine and Autonomic Medicine practice is in the Phoenix, Arizona area.
+I am an internal medicine physician (D.O.) trained at UCLA, and my Internal Medicine and Autonomic Medicine practice are in the Phoenix, Arizona, area.
 For additional information, go to AutonomicMed.com.